GunnMatthew/CIS255FinalProject/README.md

 -Create contact me page [X]

-    -Make the form submission actually email me []
+    -Make the form submission actually email me (Not completing for Final Project turn in, will be done when I start putting this "out there") []

--What other pages would be beneficial to add?

 -What information do I want to display on About Me that doesn't contradict Projects?